G1.1 Ethical Practice

 38. Take appropriate action against any unethical conduct they observe in court;

-39. Treat foster parents with respect, fairness, honesty, and cooperation.
+39. Treat foster parents with respect, fairness, honesty, and cooperation; and

 Supervisors and leadership